 The 6 San Francisco Museum Exhibitions You Can't Miss in 2019

-"Andy Warhol—From A to B and Back Again" at San Francisco Museum of Modern Art (SFMOMA)
+"SOFT POWER" at San Francisco Museum of Modern Art (SFMOMA)

 "Mickey Mouse: From Walt to the World" at The Walt Disney Family Museum

 The Walt Disney Family Museum presents “Mickey Mouse: From Walt to the World,” a celebration of animation’s most beloved and recognizable character.
 This special exhibition chronicles Mickey’s impact and influence on art and entertainment over the past nine decades, and tells the story of his origin, rise to fame, and enduring world-wide appeal, juxtaposed with Walt Disney’s inspiring and parallel story.